camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/irsa.md

 Don't forget to set the `serviceAccountName` of the deployment/statefulset to the created service account with the IRSA annotation.
 :::

-## OpenSearch
+## Amazon OpenSearch Service

-[AWS OpenSearch](https://aws.amazon.com/opensearch-service/) is a managed OpenSearch service provided by AWS, which is a distributed search and analytics engine built on Apache Lucene.
+[Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service/) is a managed OpenSearch service provided by AWS, which is a distributed search and analytics engine built on Apache Lucene.

 :::note
-As of the 8.4 release, Zeebe, Operate, and Tasklist are now compatible with [Amazon OpenSearch](https://aws.amazon.com/de/opensearch-service/) 2.5.x.
-Note that using Amazon OpenSearch requires [setting up a new Camunda installation](/self-managed/setup/overview.md).
+As of the 8.4 release, Zeebe, Operate, and Tasklist are now compatible with [Amazon OpenSearch Service](https://aws.amazon.com/de/opensearch-service/) 2.5.x.
+Note that using Amazon OpenSearch Service requires [setting up a new Camunda installation](/self-managed/setup/overview.md).
 A migration from previous versions or Elasticsearch environments is currently not supported.
 :::

 :::caution

 Optimize is not supported using the IRSA method.
 However, Optimize can be utilized by supplying a username and password.
 The migration step must also be disabled.
-For more information, refer to [using AWS managed OpenSearch](/self-managed/setup/guides/using-existing-opensearch.md).
+For more information, refer to [using Amazon OpenSearch Service](/self-managed/setup/guides/using-existing-opensearch.md).

 :::

 ### Setup

-For OpenSearch, the most common use case is the use of `fine-grained access control`.
+For Amazon OpenSearch Service, the most common use case is the use of `fine-grained access control`.

-When using the Terraform provider of [AWS](https://registry.terraform.io/providers/hashicorp/aws/latest) with the resource [opensearch_domain](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/opensearch_domain) to create a new OpenSearch cluster, supply the arguments:
+When using the Terraform provider of [AWS](https://registry.terraform.io/providers/hashicorp/aws/latest) with the resource [opensearch_domain](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/opensearch_domain) to create a new Amazon OpenSearch Service cluster, supply the arguments:

 - `advanced_security_options.enabled = true`
 - `advanced_security_options.anonymous_auth_enabled = false` to activate `fine-grained access control`.